Cleaning Up Sessions

 Recording and editing any serious session might leave the session with some unused or misplaced files here and there.
 Ardour can help deal with this clutter thanks to the tools located in the Session > Clean-up menu.

 Bring all media into session folder

-When importing media files, if the Copy files to session hasn't been checked, Ardour uses the source file from its original destination, which can help avoiding file duplication.
-Nevertheless, when the session needs to be archived or transfered to another computer, moving the session folder won't move those external files as they are not in the folder, as seen in Backup and sharing of sessions.
+When importing media files, if the Copy files to session has not been checked, Ardour uses the source file from its original destination, which can help avoiding file duplication.
+Nevertheless, when the session needs to be archived or transfered to another computer, moving the session folder will not move those external files as they are not in the folder, as seen in Backup and sharing of sessions.

 Using the Bring all media into session folder menu ensures that all media files used in the session are located inside the session's folder, hence avoiding any missing files when copied.

 Ardour represents audio waveforms with peak files, that are graphical images generated from the sound files.
 This generation can be time and CPU consuming, so it uses a cache of the generated images to speed up the display process.
 To watch for files modification, Ardour relies on the file-modification time.
 If an external file is embedded in the session and that file changes, but the system-clock is skewed or it is stored on an external USB disk (VFAT), Ardour can't know the change happend, and will still use its deprecated peak files.